mne-tools/mne-python/doc/source/manual/analyze.rst

 - The event source specifier.
-The event source can be either the data file, *i.e.,* the digital trigger channel or a event data file produced with mne_browse_raw or mne_process_raw , see Section 4.4.10.
+The event source can be either the data file, *i.e.,* the digital trigger channel or a event data file produced with mne_browse_raw or mne_process_raw , see :ref:`CACJGIFA`.
 Using an event data file is useful if, *e.g.*, the epochs to be processed epileptic spikes.

 - The time range specification.
 This determines the length of